Go to our Facebook page to see current animals needing adoption by clicking on the

 Go to our donate page to fund the animal of your choice.
 See donation page on this site.

-Our funding comes from locally held events (Cause for the Paws), Happy Jack Distributors, proceeds from (44 Days Out of Kandahar) and private donations.
+Our funding comes from locally held events (Cause for the Paws), Happy Jack Distributors and private donations.
 We remain an all volunteer non-profit NC corporation.

 ......to help bring an Autism service dog to a special little boy.